USS Milius (DDG 69) Sailors Relish Age-Old Pastime

 |0

-This work, USS Milius (DDG 69) Sailors Relish Age-Old Pastime [Image 2 of 2], by PO1 Gregory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Milius (DDG 69) Sailors Relish Age-Old Pastime, by PO1 Gregory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT